 of words on their recognition thresholds.

-The subjects were all mentally disturbed because of severe conflicts experienced
+The subjects were all mentally disturbed because of severe conflicts experienced in the life situation.

 Neutral and emotional words were presented to subjects while their EEG and GSR were recorded.

 The emotional words used were pertinent to subject's particular conflict.

 The experiment was run under 3 conditions: before, during and after the injection of anticholingeric agent.